 On the next screen all the practitioners currently available with be shown.
 Clicking on each will give you access to their specialties, education, and experience.
 Select the practitioner that you would like the appointment with.

 Select the day and time that works best for you.

 You will receive text reminders at one hour and ten minutes prior to your appointment.
 When it is time for your appointment, sign into the website or app and select “My Appointments.”
 Then select “Launch Appointment.”
-After your appointment is completed your practitioner will enter what you discussed into the notes section of your appointment.
+After your online doctor appointment is completed your practitioner will enter what you discussed into the notes section of your appointment.

 I hope you will try out Maven and that you love it as much as I do.
 Sign-up for Maven by visiting the sign-up page, entering your personal information and my referral code SARAMVIP.